Hawaii Public Sector Cybersecurity Summit 2025 Banner

 1:00 pm Hawaii

 Strengthening cybersecurity doesn’t always require new funding or starting from scratch.
-A wide range of free resources - from federal programs like CISA and MS-ISAC to state-level initiatives - offer tools, guidance, and expertise to support public sector and education organizations.
-This session will showcase what’s available, how to access these services, and practical strategies to improve your cybersecurity posture without paid solutions.
+A wide range of resources - from federal programs like CISA and MS-ISAC to state-level initiatives - offer tools, guidance, and expertise to support public sector and education organizations.
+This session will showcase what’s available, how to access these services, and practical strategies to improve your cybersecurity posture without high-cost solutions.

 1:45 pm Hawaii